-- CG 1.3.13 The most widely used method for allocating Critical Care expenses to patients includes the use of patient duration in the Department, which may also be combined with a Relative Value Unit (RVU). - CG 1.3.14 Intermediate products created for Critical Care will depend on the fields available in the ward transfer feeder systems and the availability of other data (e.g., from nursing dependency systems and the episodic dataset).
-Usually, the intermediate product will include at a minimum the unit code of the Critical Care Department, but may also include other factors such as the Critical Care level, admission and discharge from the unit, time of day (e.g., am, pm, and night) and patient specialty. - CG 1.3.15 Where Critical Care intermediate products are created in the costing system, they will also need to be mapped to the relevant final cost centre (i.e., Critical Care or High Dependency as appropriate).
-An example of such a product is: 'ICU_1_TransfIn_ED', which denotes the ward (ICU), the acuity level of the patient (1) and the fact that this patient has been transferred into ICU from the Emergency Department.
-Once the intermediate products are created, costing practitioners will be required to map these in the costing system to the Critical Care final cost centre.
+- CG 1.3.13 The most widely used method for allocating critical care expenses to patients includes the use of patient duration in the department, which may also be combined with a relative value unit (RVU). - CG 1.3.14 Intermediate products created for critical care will depend on the fields available in the ward transfer feeder systems and the availability of other data (for example, from nursing dependency systems and the episodic dataset).
+Usually, the intermediate product will include at a minimum the unit code of the critical care department, but may also include other factors such as the critical care level, admission and discharge from the unit, time of day (for example, am, pm, and night) and patient specialty. - CG 1.3.15 Where critical care intermediate products are created in the costing system, they will also need to be mapped to the relevant final cost centre (for example, critical care or high dependency as appropriate).
+An example of such a product is: 'ICU\1\Transfln\ED', which denotes the ward (ICU), the acuity level of the patient (1) and the fact that this patient has been transferred into ICU from the emergency department (ED).
+Once the intermediate products are created, costing practitioners will be required to map these in the costing system to the critical care final cost centre.

-CG 1.3.16 Patient duration on the Critical Care ward is usually the primary cost driver used to allocate the labour related expenses within a Critical Care Department.
+- CG 1.3.16 Patient duration on the critical care ward is usually the primary cost driver used to allocate the labour related expenses within a critical care department.
 Used in isolation, this means that all patients are assumed to have the same nurse/medical staff to patient ratio.
-Costing practitioners may also wish to discuss with Critical Care stakeholders whether it is possible or feasible to assign RVUs to adjust the cost allocation to account for resource intensity.

-- CG 1.3.17 For example, patients recently transferred into Critical Care from the Emergency Department or post theatre may require more medical and nursing care than patients who are in a critical condition, but stabilised or ready to be stepped down into high dependency.
-While the normal nursing staff patient ratio in an intensive adult and paediatric intensive care unit is 1 to 1 there are treatments such as Extra Corporeal Membrane Oxygenation (ECMO) where the staff patient ratio may be higher.
-Similarly, in Intensive Care areas there may be bed locations such that, as the patient's condition improves a 1 to 2 or even 1 to 4 ratio may be the norm for that acuity patient. - CG 1.3.18 Where these type of areas or patient types can be readily identified from the electronic data available to the costing team RVU's should be adjusted to more accurately reflect the relative costliness of patients as they pass through the intensive care unit. - CG 1.3.19 Neonatal Intensive care units normally have one or two rooms with lower acuity patients requiring a lower staff patient ratio and may also include an attached special care nursery area through which the initially sick neonate passes during their overall stay in the NICU.
-The RVU needs to consider this level of acuity also. - CG 1.3.20 These relative values should be determined in consultation with the Critical Care stakeholders.
+Costing practitioners may also wish to discuss with critical care stakeholders whether it is possible or feasible to assign RVUs to adjust the cost allocation to account for resource intensity. - CG 1.3.17 For example, patients recently transferred into critical care from the ED or post theatre may require more medical and nursing care than patients who are in a critical condition, but stabilised or ready to be stepped down into high dependency.
+While the normal nursing staff patient ratio in an intensive adult and paediatric intensive care unit is 1 to 1 there are treatments such as extra corporeal membrane oxygenation where the staff patient ratio may be higher.
+Similarly, in intensive care areas there may be bed locations such that, as the patient's condition improves a 1 to 2 or even 1 to 4 ratio may be the norm for that acuity patient. - CG 1.3.18 Where these type of areas or patient types can be readily identified from the electronic data available to the costing team RVU's should be adjusted to more accurately reflect the relative costliness of patients as they pass through the intensive care unit. - CG 1.3.19 Neonatal Intensive care units normally have one or two rooms with lower acuity patients requiring a lower staff patient ratio and may also include an attached special care nursery area through which the initially sick neonate passes during their overall stay in the neonatal ICU.
+The RVU needs to consider this level of acuity also. - CG 1.3.20 These relative values should be determined in consultation with the critical care stakeholders.

-- CG 1.3.21 Two allocation processes are performed: - When overhead costs are allocated to the Production Cost Centre (using an appropriate allocation statistic) - When the Production Cost Centre costs (overhead and direct) are allocated to the intermediate products.
+- CG 1.3.21 Two allocation processes are performed: - when overhead costs are allocated to the production cost centre (using an appropriate allocation statistic) - when the production cost centre costs (overhead and direct) are allocated to the intermediate products.